Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: The scenario is a probate estate where a bond was required and later becomes not current.
 That typically creates an immediate compliance issue because the clerk expects continuous coverage in the required amount while the personal representative controls estate personal property.
 If the lapse happens when the personal representative is handling funds or is about to receive new proceeds, the clerk commonly requires a replacement bond or an increased bond before further transactions move forward.
-If the personal representative cannot or will not fix the bond problem, the clerk can treat it as a qualification and protection-of-estate issue and consider removal and replacement.
+If the personal representative cannot or will not fix the bond problem within the time ordered, the clerk can summarily revoke the letters and a successor may need to be appointed.

 Process & Timing